Snowflake-Labs/sfquickstarts/site/sfguides/src/ask-questions-to-your-documents-using-rag-with-snowflake-cortex-search/ask_questions_to_your_own_documents_with_snowflake_cortex_search.md

 This guide will leverage Cortex Search, a fully managed service that automatically creates embeddings for your data and perform retrievals using a hybrid search engine, using embeddings for semantic similarity plus keyword search for lexical similarity, achieving state-of-the-art retrieval quality.

 We will show you how easy it is to implement RAG via a chat assistant that knows everything about products.
 To make the assistant an expert in your bikes and snow gears, we are going to give it access to a few User Manuals.
 This template can easily be adapted to other documents that may be more interesting to you whether its financial reports, research documents or anything else!

-### What You Will Build
-The final product includes an application that lets users test how the LLM responds with and without the context document(s) to show how RAG can address hallucinations.

 ![App](assets/qs_cortex_search_intro.gif)